 Children should not be allowed to handle Savannah Monitors even with adult supervision.
-The lizards can hurt or injure children with their sharp teeth and powerful tail.
-These animals are difficult to control.
+They can hurt or injure children with their sharp teeth and powerful tail.
+These animals are difficult to control, even for adults.
 Even with older children there is a good chance that your Monitor will be too much for your children to handle.
-We don’t recommend doing anything beyond the ability of your children or your pet or children could get hurt.
+We don’t recommend doing anything beyond the ability of your children or your pet or someone could get hurt.

 Savannah Monitors should be kept in a large enclosure with plenty of space to move around.
 Since they need a large area, a custom-built enclosure is recommended for them.

 The enclosure should be tightly secured from all sides to make sure they don’t have a way to escape.
 Use an enclosure that comes with glass or Plexiglass sides.
-Avoid getting a screen-sided enclosure as the Monitors could shred them with their strong claws.
+Avoid getting a screen-sided enclosure because Monitors can shred them with their strong claws.

 For the first few months baby Savannah Monitors can be kept in a 55-gallon aquarium.
 55-gallon aquariums are not exactly cheap, so most people will have a custom enclosure even for small Monitors.
-This helps avoid the unnecessary hassle of having to move the Monitor to a bigger enclosure and spending a lot of money.
+The custom enclosure helps avoid the unnecessary hassle of having to move your Monitor to a bigger enclosure and spending a lot of money as they grow.

-Remember that they will soon need a larger enclosure because they grow very fast and generally double in length within 4 months.
-Many owners like to keep a large enclosure ready before they get a Monitor.
+Your baby Monitor will soon need a larger enclosure because they grow very fast, generally doubling in length within 4 months.
+Many owners like to have a large enclosure ready before they get a Monitor.

 Adult Savannah Monitors will reach their full length in 3 years and will need an enclosure that is at least two times their length.
 Since they grow up to 5 feet an enclosure that is at least 10L’ x 6W’ is recommended.
-The cage should be at least 3-feet tall to keep the lizard from escaping, but 6 feet would be better.
+The cage should be at least 3-feet tall to keep your lizard from escaping, but 4 feet or higher is be better.
 Adding additional height will allow you to add several branches for them to climb on.

-Savannah Monitors like to climb and several branches should be added inside their enclosure.
-The branches should be strong enough to hold the weight of the lizard without breaking.
+Savannah Monitors like to climb and several branches should be placed inside their enclosure.
+The branches should be strong enough to hold the weight of your lizard without breaking.
 Several rocks and hides should be added to give them places to hide.

 Savannah monitors are known to be destructive and can damage the decorations.
-Only add decorations that are strong and sturdy to keep them from getting damaged.
+Only use decorations that are strong and sturdy to keep them from getting damaged.

 Savannah Monitors like to burrow and will need a substrate that allows them to dig.
-The substrate should be deep and tightly packed to make sure the lizards will enjoy the digging.
-One important thing to know is that Savannah Monitors are uncontrollable eaters and may accidentally consume substrate while feeding.
-The substrate used should not be something that can be easily compacted.
-Easily compacted substrate could lead to their digestive tract getting clogged.
+The substrate should be deep and tightly packed to make sure they will enjoy the digging.
+It’s important to know that Savannah Monitors are uncontrollable eaters and might unintentionally consume substrate while they feed.
+The substrate used should not be something that can be compacted easily.
+A substrate that compacts easily could lead to your lizards digestive tract getting clogged.
 Good substrate options include sand, organic soil, or a mixture of both.

 Part of the hassle of owning a Savannah Monitor is regularly replacing all their substrate.
 You can wash it in the yard with buckets and cheese cloth to avoid buying new sand or soil each month, but it’s still going to be a huge hassle.

-A larger water dish should be placed inside the cool side of the enclosure.
-The dish should be large enough to allow the lizard to submerge their entire body.
+A large water dish should be placed inside the cool side of their enclosure.
+The dish should be large enough to allow your lizard to submerge their entire body.
 One good option is to use a cat litter box or a water tub.
 A separate water bowl with fresh drinking water should be placed inside the enclosure.

-All the lighting and heating equipment should be high enough so that its out of reach of the Savannah Monitors.
+All the lighting and heating equipment should be high enough so that its out of reach of your Savannah Monitor.
 Coming in contact with them can cause skin burns that can be difficult to treat.

 Several thermometers and hygrometers should be added to both the warm and hot sides to make sure the conditions in the enclosure are good.

-The average temperature of the enclosure should be kept between 95°F and 100°F with a basking spot kept between 110°F and 130 °F. Depending on how thick the substrate is an under-tank heating pad can be added to keep the warm side temperature within the range.
-If you have a lot of substrate in the enclosure a heating pad may not be able to provide enough warmth to provide any meaningful heating in the enclosure.
-An incandescent bulb or spotlight can be used if heating pads are not an option.
+The average temperature of the enclosure should be kept between 95°F and 100°F with a basking spot kept between 110°F and 130 °F. Depending on how thick the substrate is an under-tank heating pad can be used to keep the warm side temperature warm enough.
+If you have a thick substrate in the enclosure a heating pad may not be able to generate enough warmth to provide any meaningful heating in the enclosure.
+Incandescent bulbs or a spotlight can be used if heating pads are not an option.
 Bulbs are also the best choice for the basking spot.
-Avoid using heating rocks because it can cause skin burns.
+Avoid using heating rocks because they can cause skin burns.

-The nighttime temperature does not need to be as warm and can be kept between 75°F and 78°F. Use ceramic emitters or a nocturnal reptile bulb instead of light.
+The nighttime temperature can be cooler and kept between 75°F and 78°F. Use ceramic emitters or a nocturnal reptile bulb instead of lights.
 Ceramic emitters will make sure their nocturnal cycle is not affected by unnecessary lighting at night.

-Full-spectrum UVB lighting should be added to help the Monitors absorb calcium from their diet.
-The UVB bulb should emit a high percentage output of 8 to 10 percent.
+Your lizard will need a UVB light to help them absorb calcium from their diet.
+The UVB bulb should emit a high-percentage output of 8 to 10 percent.
 There is a wide variety of bulbs available that are at 10 percent and help keep your Monitor from getting MBD.
 The bulbs should be kept on for 10 to 12 hours every day.
 The UVB bulbs need to be changed every 6 months because they will lose their efficiency over time.

-Savannah Monitors sometimes grow up to become receptive to human handling, but most will tolerate it, and a bunch will hate it.
+Savannah Monitors can grow up to become receptive to human handling, but most will tolerate it, and a bunch will hate it.
 They are not very demanding when it comes to getting attention from their owners.
-Their attention needs mostly involve keeping the recommended climate conditions inside their enclosure and feeding them.
+Their attention needs mostly involve keeping the climate conditions inside their enclosure and feeding them.

 Though they are regarded as a popular reptile pet in the United States they generally don’t thrive for long in captivity.
 The reason for this is Savannah Monitors need specialized care that only experienced reptile owners can give.
 They’re also not easy pets to care for, and many owners neglect them because of their difficulty.

 These monitor lizards need a lot of space and will need a large enclosure of at least 6 feet long, but in most cases 10 feet long.
 Their enclosure will take up a lot of space in your home or in your yard.
-If that is too much for you, this is another reason to avoid getting them as a pet.
+If that is too much for you, this is another reason to rethink getting one as a pet.

 Common health issues are: